noteflakes-music/lyp/docs/user-guide.md

 lyp is tested to work on recent versions of Linux, macOS and Windows.

-### Installing lyp as a Ruby gem
+### Installing lyp

-If you have a recent (>=1.9.3) version of Ruby on your machine, you can install lyp as a gem.
+To install lyp you'll need to have a recent version of Ruby on your machine.
+MacOS and various Linux distributions come with Ruby pre-installed.
+Windows users can use [RubyInstaller](https://rubyinstaller.org/) if they don't already have it installed.

-_Note_: A recent version of Ruby (2.0.0 or later) is included in macOS 10.9.0 or later.
+Once you have Ruby installed, run the following:

 ```bash
 # Linux/macOS: